Considerations for Photochemical Modeling of Possible Hycean Worlds: Results

 We show the results for a 25 bar and 50 bar surface pressure in Fig.~\ref{VULCAN uninhabited Hycean figure}a and Fig.~\ref{VULCAN uninhabited Hycean figure}b, respectively.
 The combination of the higher surface pressure and larger UV albedo results in a longer atmospheric lifetime for \ce{CH4}.
 We find that a case with a 50 bar surface pressure, with an initial metallicity of 100 times solar (starting with $\sim 5\%$ \ce{CH4} by volume), and a 0.75 UV albedo, can explain the abundances in the case of an uninhabited Hycean if sulfur is not included in the chemical network \citep[sulfur species may be deposited into the ocean on a Hycean world;][]{2021ApJ...921L...8H, 2019ApJ...887..231L, 2024ApJ...966L..24T}.
 When sulfur is included, \ce{CH4} is depleted but is still consistent with observations, but now the CO volume mixing ratio is significantly higher than the upper limit.
 With a 25 bar surface pressure, the predicted abundances provide a good fit for all five JWST constraints when initialising the model with $150$ times solar metallicity and invoking a UV albedo of 0.85.
 Again, CO is overabundant when including sulfur.
+In that scenario, \ce{OH} and H, which react with CO, are several orders of magnitude lower in abundance.
+Other species like S and \ce{H2S} can destroy CO and are only present when including sulfur.

+The \ce{CH4} is continuing to deplete after $10^{17}$ s.
+This indicates that the lifetime of \ce{CH4} is on the order of or longer than $10^{17}$ s, which is more than the estimated age of K2-18 b \citep{2019RNAAS...3..189G}.
+As found previously, if there are uninhabited Hycean worlds which form with a large \ce{CH4} abundance (high metallicity), then older uninhabited Hyceans may exhibit depleted \ce{CH4}, whilst younger uninhabited Hyceans may have retained enough \ce{CH4} to be observable with JWST \citep{2023FaDi..245...80M}.

 We tested other albedos, pressures, and metallicities.
 In several cases, \ce{CH4} matches the retrieved abundance but CO is too high.
 However, CO can dissolve in an ocean \citep{1973E&PSL..20..145V}, and a model of a prebiotic Archean Earth derived a CO deposition velocity of $10^{-8}$ cm s\textsuperscript{-1} \citep{2005Gbio....3...53K}.
 This deposition velocity depends on the partial pressure of CO, the overturning velocity of the ocean, the pH of the ocean, and the depth of the ocean, amongst other parameters \citep{2005Gbio....3...53K}.
 Such estimates are beyond the scope of this work because such an ocean on K2-18~b may span a wide parameter space \citep{2024MNRAS.529..409R}.
 Future work should investigate this in more detail, but it could be a viable mechanism whereby CO is adequately depleted.